huangfeng95/bundles-mc-veo/README.md

-# Event and Frame based Visual Odometry - Bundles
+# Motion Compensated Visual-Event Odometry - Bundles

 This bundles is compatible with [Rock roby](https://github.com/rock-core/tools-roby) plan manager.
 If you don't know about Rock roby you can just ignore it.